 The nursery is now thriving, the enrolment of girl students has increased and a very successful adult literacy class for women has been established.
-Exam results in 2015 were improved especially for girls.
+Exam results are improving especially for girls.

 Partnerships have been established with the Kenya Wildlife Service who have helped with logistics, communication and project management.

 This is a complicated community and the school faces regular setbacks and environmental challenges.
-The area is not very secure at present so meetings are usually held in Mwingi or Nairobi.
 It is however important to keep working in this area and it is for that reason that TAS has been supporting the school for longer than usual.